f4exb/sdrangel/plugins/channelrx/demoddatv/readme.md

 The whole bandwidth available to the channel is used.
 That is it runs at the device sample rate possibly downsampled by a power of two in the source plugin.

 &#9888; Note that DVB-S2 support is experimental.
 You may need to move some settings back and forth to achieve constellation lock and decode.
-For exmple change mode or slightly move back and forth center frequency.
+For example change mode or slightly move back and forth center frequency.

 <h2>Interface</h2>